Financial Aid Handbook

 Reporting Outside Awards

-Each financial aid recipient must notify the Office of Financial Aid of all outside scholarships by completing the outside award information on the financial aid tabs of ACES.
+Each financial aid recipient must notify the Office of Financial Aid of all outside scholarships by emailing our office with the outside award information.
 The information should include:

 - The name of the award